schesnowitz/nanoboxifier/README.md

 Once you have your Rails app created you will need to add a file to the root of the application.
 Create a file called boxfile.yml

-For now let's fill it in with some stuff to get us rolling.
+For now, let's fill it in with some stuff to get us rolling.

 ```yml
 run.config: